Iron Hill Science Center

 Nature at a Glance Program

-This program costs $25 if your group is less than 10 people (children 4 and under are free).
-Every additional person exceeding the number of 10 is $2.50 each.
+This program costs $30 if your group is less than 10 people (children 4 and under are free).
+Every additional student exceeding the number of 10 is $3 each.
+All adults are $2, unless the group is less than 10 people.
 The program includes:

-• 1/2 hour of instruction on any topic we offer.
+1/2 to 1 hour of instruction on any topic we offer.
 This includes our field trip topics, and our outreach topics that can be tailored to be in our classroom.

 Learning Together Program

-This program costs $45 if your group is less than 10 people (children 4 and under are free).
-Every additional person exceeding the number of 10 is $4 each.
+This program costs $50 if your group is less than 10 people (children 4 and under are free).
+Every additional student exceeding the number of 10 is $5 each.
+All adults are $2, unless the group is less than 10 people.
 The program includes:

 Geology + Collect Program

-This program costs $65 if your group is less than 10 people (children 4 and under are free).
-Every additional person exceeding the number of 10 is $6 each.
+This program costs $70 if your group is less than 10 people (children 4 and under are free).
+Every additional student exceeding the number of 10 is $7 each.
+All adults are $2, unless the group is less than 10 people.
 The program includes:

 Image by Stacye Del Prete